Sonic Boom (Kiss album): Album information

 The song "Modern Day Delilah" was also used in 2015 for the movie Scooby-Doo! and Kiss: Rock and Roll Mystery along with the second disc's rerecorded versions of "Rock and Roll All Nite", "Shout It Out Loud", "I Was Made for Lovin' You", and "Detroit Rock City".

 Reception

-The album received mixed reviews from critics.
 Sonic Boom debuted at No. 2 on the Billboard 200, selling 108,000 copies in its first week of release.
 The No. 2 position was the highest mark ever reached by the group, beating the No. 3 debut of Psycho Circus in 1998.
 The album finished 2009 with 238,000 units sold and finished 2010 as one of Billboard's Top 50 Rock Albums.
 Metal Hammer listed the album in 13th place on the list Metal Hammer Albums of 2009.
 Since its release, Sonic Boom has received Gold certification in Norway.